Python SDK

 if result.valid: print(f"✓ Authorized") print(f" human_id: {result.human_id}") print(f" agent_id: {result.agent_id}") print(f" granted_scope: {result.granted_scope}") print(f" identity_status: {result.identity_status}")else: print(f"✗ Rejected: {result.identity_status} — {result.error_reason}")Real output (IDs are derived from the freshly generated keys, so they’ll differ on every run):

-✓ Authorized human_id: b3ef7456eb0a741008ee97cb30ee4aec agent_id: 98f087953d2da9d52e78f02300df380d granted_scope: ['meeting:attend', 'meeting:speak'] identity_status: authorized_agentVerifier-side: branching on identity_status
+✓ Authorized human_id: b3ef7456eb0a741008ee97cb30ee4aec agent_id: 98f087953d2da9d52e78f02300df380d granted_scope: ['meeting:attend', 'meeting:speak'] identity_status: authorized_agentJSON transport — sending a bundle over the wire

 Section titled “Verifier-side: branching on identity_status”verify_bundle always returns a VerifyResult.
 Inspect result.valid first; if it’s